rebelsky/sams-assorted-musings-reflections/fixing-things-2012-12-xx.md

 or nailing things, or even building simple furniture, but, as I said, I don't tend toward more complex repairs.

+At times, they even inspire me.
+For example, because they helped me realize that I could fix my own [side-view mirror](side-view-morror).
+Since the last time I had it replaced, the insurance company paid something like $600, it was clearly worth buying one for about $50 and doing it myself.

 This past Turkey Break, when all three sons were home, Youngest decided that he could fix our broken pocket door.
 Now, this is an *old* pocket door, from the late 1800's.
 We weren't quite sure